You are here

 Acts as intermediary when conflicting opinions exist and/or the need for an on-site interpretation arising in the daily enforcement of inspection codes, rules and regulations;

-Provides input to Field Supervisor for personal evaluations;
+Provides input to the Electrical Construction Inspector 5 for personnel evaluations;

 Conveys and explains code changes, policies, procedures and interpretations to field inspectors;